Divorce

 6 weeks and 1 day following the Conditional Order being made, a Final Order application can be made which dissolves the marriage.

-Following the No Fault based system coming into force proceedings cannot be defended adn so a contested hearing is not necessary.
+Since the No Fault based system has come into force, proceedings cannot be defended.
+This means a contested hearing is not necessary.
 The divorce application is dealt with via an online portal and you will not have to attend court.